Emergya/ubuntu_16.04-drupal/README.md

 docker-compose -f $ENVIRONMENT-compose.yml up -d
 ```

+### Setup considerations

-NOTE: if you want a database to be deployed as initial database, you can place it in '$PROJECT_DIR/data/initial.sql'.
-Note that, because the dump is imported, it must include the 'CREATE DATABASE' and 'USE $database' statements at the begining and while running the container, you will need to set the following enviroment variable in order to render 'settings.php' correctly:
+* If you want a database to be deployed as initial database, you can place it in '$PROJECT_DIR/data/initial.sql'.
+Note also that, because the dump is programatically imported by container's entrypoint and it does have a predefined $MYSQL_DBNAME, the dump must include the 'CREATE DATABASE' and 'USE $MYSQL_DBNAME' statements at the begining.
+While running the environment, you will also need to set this variable in order to render 'settings.php' correctly:
 ```
 export MYSQL_DBNAME="your-db-name"
 ```

-If you are performing a fresh drupal installation (when no 'data/initial.sql' database is provided), you will need to set the correct permissions for the programatically (based on container's environment variables) generated 'settings.php'.
+* If you are performing a fresh drupal installation (when no 'data/initial.sql' database is provided), you will need to set the correct permissions for the programatically (based on container's environment variables) generated 'settings.php'.
 You can do it with this snippet:
 ```
 docker-compose -f $ENVIRONMENT-compose.yml exec $ENV_VHOST /bin/bash --login -c 'chmod 660 ${DRUPAL_ROOT}/sites/*/*settings*php'
 ```
-Once installed, you can revert it (restarting the container will perform a 'fix-permissions.sh' that fixes it):
+  * Once installed, you can revert it (restarting the container will also perform a [fix-permissions.sh](https://www.drupal.org/project/file_permissions) that fixes it):
 ```
 docker-compose -f $ENVIRONMENT-compose.yml exec $ENV_VHOST /bin/bash --login -c 'chmod 640 ${DRUPAL_ROOT}/sites/*/*settings*php'
 ```

 # Build your own custom docker image

+* Modify 'Dockerfile' or include any asset on the 'assets' directory (they will be included in container's root filesystem following the same directories hierarchy)
+* Build the image accordingly:
 ```
 ## Drupal 7
 export DRUPAL_VERSION=7